 The seminary adopts a semester system, and each semester credit includes 50 minutes of lectures, 50 minutes of pre-class preview, and 100 minutes of post-class homework per week.
-The student's attendance rate must reach 80% or more, otherwise no credits will be awarded.
+The student's attendance rate must reach 80% or more, otherwise no credits will be rewarded.

 - 2. Leave/Absence.
 Absence must have a valid reason, and the process of asking for leave and notice of absence are as follows: - a.
 A written application must be submitted within 3 working days before the start of the class and approved by the professor of the course or the Academic Department. - b.
 The written application must be received by at least one of the following: (1) the professor of the course; (2) the Dean; (3) the Academic Department.
 The ways of receiving the written application include email, postal mail, or in-person delivery. - c.
 Valid reasons include sick leave, personal leave, bereavement leave upon an immediate family member, military leave, jury duty, maternity/paternity leave, etc. - d.
 If the reason for absenteeism is an emergency, such as sudden illness of the student or his/her family, car accident, car breakdown, etc., the Dean of Student Affairs or the Academic Department should be notified in time. - e.
 The approver must send the relevant documents to the Department of Student Affairs. - f.
 The Academic Department is not responsible for providing the audio/video recording of the absent class. - g.
 Being late for more than half of a class will be counted as an absence.
-Being absent/truant from more than 20% of classes will be counted as a withdrawal (W) of the course. - 3.
-Leave of Absence - a.
+Being absent/truant from more than 20% of classes will be counted as a withdrawal (W) of the course.

+3. Leave of Absence

+- a.
 Students who are unable to continue their studies must apply for a "Leave of Absence" from the Academic Department in order to retain their student status. - i.
-The Leave of Absence is valid for one year and the student must resubmit each year. - ii.
+The Leave of Absence is valid for one year and the student must resubmit it each year. - ii.
 After the Leave of Absence is over, the student must submit the "Reinstatement Form" to resume his/her study. - iii.
 The student who does not apply for a Leave of Absence will be regarded as quitting the seminary. - b.
 The maximum period for the Leave of Absence is three years.
 If it exceeds three years, the student will be regarded as quitting the seminary.
 If the student wants to resume his/her study, he/she must be evaluated by the Admission Review Committee for readmission. - 4.
 The grades are recorded in English letter grade, percentage, and grade point average (GPA).
 The grade conversion is as follows:

 Letter Grade Percentage GPA

 А 94-100 4.0

 A- 90-93 3.7

 B+ 87-89 3.3

 В 84-86 3.0

 B- 80-83 2.7

 C+ 77-79 2.3

 С 74-76 2.0

 C- 70-73 1.7

 D 60-69 1.0

 F 59 and below 0.0

 Indication of Other English Letters

-Р Pass
+Р P Pass

 NP Not Pass

 IP In Progress

 Ι Incomplete, with no final grade yet.

 W Withdrawal before the end of class.
-It will not be graded and GPA will not be
+It will not be graded and GPA will not be affected.

-affected.

 WF Withdrawal after the end of class.
-It will be graded "F" and GPA will be
+It will be graded "F" and GPA will be affected.

-affected.

 - 5. Assignments: Students must submit all assignments on time. - a.
 Late submission will be graded "0".
 Under special circumstances, a student may obtain prior approval from the professor for late submission. - b.
 Plagiarism and erroneous citation will be graded "0".
-Warning will be given for a first-time violation; repeated violations will lead to probation, suspension or dismissal. - 6.
-Examination: - a.
-Usually the seminary does not allow students to retake examinations.
-Under special circumstances, with prior approval from the Academic Department, the professor may grant a student permission to retake or delay the examination. - b.
-Cheating in examination will be graded "F".
 Warning will be given for a first-time violation; repeated violations will lead to probation, suspension or dismissal.

-7. Registration:
+6. Examination: